microsoft/BitBLAS/README.md

 ## Acknowledgement

 We learned a lot from the following projects.

-- [Apache TVM](https://github.com/apache/tvm): We use TensorIR as our DSL currently, and we customized tvm from unity branch to support some features we needed.
+- [Apache TVM](https://github.com/apache/tvm): BitBLAS havs adopted TensorIR as our DSL.
+Additionally, we have customized TVM from the unity branch to incorporate specific features that were required for our project.
-- [Microsoft Roller](https://github.com/microsoft/nnfusion/tree/roller): The design and algo inspiration of hardware aware tuning comes from Roller.
+- [Microsoft Roller](https://github.com/microsoft/nnfusion/tree/roller): The design and algo inspiration of hardware aware tuning in BitBLAS comes from Roller,.